sischkg/meta_deprecated_qtypes/README.md

-# RCODE of response for Meta, Deprecated QTYPE query.
+# RCODE of response for Meta or Deprecated QTYPE query.

 ## Target Authoritative Servers